gtoshinakano/gtoshinakano/README.md

 ## I'm a brazilian japanese, JS FullStack developer

 - 👨‍💻 If you ask me now "how to build a Web APP?"
-I will answer NextJS + Firebase Backend
+I will answer NextJS + Vercel (Firebase DB || AWS RDS)
 - 🔭 I Did an Overseas Exchange Program on Engineering Japan 2020: [Ros Bebop Research][ros-bebop]!
 - 🌱 I’m currently freelancing and breeding good ideas into new projects
 - 👯 I’m looking to work on web development projects using React, NextJS and NodeJS